undesicimo/undesicimo-prompts/recipe-generator.md

 {items}
 ######

 Assuming I have all essential condiments for a {cuisine}.
-Taking time of {cookingTimePrompt}
+Preferrably only {cookingTimePrompt}minutes amount of time to prepare,

 Respond IN THE FOLLOWING FORMAT